 So what’s the significance of this?

 This WSN deployment is the first step to producing a fully automated system that will make use of machine learning techniques to control the greenhouse environment, improving the capacity of mango by-products that the factory can process.
-With the rise of green technology, this project is timely since the factory converts 100% of material which otherwise would be waste to useful products, such as, mago flour and animal feed.
+With the rise of green technology, this project is timely since the factory converts 100% of material which otherwise would be waste to useful products.

-With the increased viability of mango waste processing, through the use of the wireless system, such that it can be scaled up to process all or most of the available mango waste currently being produced (current processing only takes waste from 1 of 36 plants in the region), this will lead to job creation and increasing social wealth in disadvantaged communities in the local region.
+With the increase the viability of mango waste processing such that it can be scaled up to process all or most of the available mango waste currently being produced (current processing only takes waste from 1 of 36 plants in the region), this will lead to job creation and increasing social wealth in disadvantaged communities in the local region.

 Also, the University of San Carlos will build a stronger research and skill base in wireless sensing technology.
 Coventry University will also provide USC with an annual summer school on wireless sensing and the Internet of Things, aimed at masters, PhD students, and staff members.